Appropriations Committee Approves Fiscal Year 2023 Military Construction, Veterans Affairs, and Related Agencies Funding Bill

 - Confronts the climate crisis with increased climate change and resiliency funding to help military installations adapt to rising sea levels and worsening natural disasters

-“This bill demonstrates a strong commitment to our servicemembers, their families and our Veterans,” Military Construction, Veterans Affairs and Related Agencies Appropriations Subcommittee Chairwoman Debbie Wasserman Schultz (D-FL-23) said.
-“It addresses military infrastructure and readiness needs of current servicemembers and provides the benefits and medical care that Veterans duly earned in their service to our Nation.
-The bill specifically targets military housing and child care needs, women’s and mental health priorities, and the climate crisis, while responding to threats emanating from Russian and Chinese aggression.
-It’s a blueprint to make our VA and military stronger and more responsive to all those who proudly protect America, now and in the past.”
+“This bill demonstrates an unwavering commitment to our brave servicemembers, their families and to our Veterans,” Military Construction, Veterans Affairs and Related Agencies Appropriations Subcommittee Chair Debbie Wasserman Schultz (D-FL-23) said.
+“It addresses military infrastructure and readiness needs of current servicemembers, and it provides the benefits and medical care that Veterans have rightly earned in their service to our Nation.
+The bill specifically targets military housing construction and child development needs, women and mental health priorities, including infertility treatment coverage, and it also addresses our growing resiliency challenges – all while responding to unfolding global threats, notably Russia’s war of aggression in Europe.
+This blueprint will make our VA and military stronger and meet the pressing needs of all those who both once before and still proudly protect America.”

-Rep. Wasserman Schultz – The manager’s amendment makes technical and noncontroversial changes to the bill and report.
+Rep. Wasserman Schultz – The manager’s amendment makes noncontroversial changes to the report.
 The amendment was adopted by voice vote.